babelouest/glewlwyd/docs/REGISTER.md

 ### Reset recovery codes in the profile page

-The user can reset its reovery codes in the profile page in the `Password` tab.
+The user can reset its recovery codes in the profile page in the `Password` tab.
 There, the user must expand the `Reset credentials - Initialize recovery code` accordion and click on the `Reset recovery codes` button.
 Then a modal window will appear containing new recovery codes.
 Then, the user must save this new recovery codes in a safe place to be able to recover its account.

 ![reset-credentials-reset-recovery-codes](screenshots/reset-credentials-reset-recovery-codes.png)

 Note that when a recovery code has been used to reset the user credentials, it will be disabled to avoid re-using a code more than once.

-If a user has used all its recovery codes, it can sk for new codes in the proile page.
+At any time, the user can ask for a new set of recovery codes.

 ### Reset credentials page